Skip to Main Content Albertsons Library Reservations

 Welcome to the PHYS 499 course guide.
 This guide covers resources available to you for researching information that will help you complete your course projects.
 Some tabs also give some tips for searching library databases, and resources for specific projects.

-Prior to our in-class Library Research Session: complete the activities below so you will get the most out of the in-class activities.
+Prior to our in-class Library Research Session: complete the pre-class activities below so you will get the most out of the in-class activities.

 Need help figuring out what you're looking for, coming up with a research strategy, knowing which database to search, or finding something you need?
 Ask me, Tracy Bicknell-Holmes, your librarian!